7-Day Thimphu Tshechu Festival Travel Plan For 2024 | Druk Asia

 Gangtey to Paro

-Ta Dzong – Built as a watch tower the Ta Dzong, it was converted into the National Museum in 1968.
-The museum boasts antique Thangka, textiles, weapons and armour, household objects and rich assortment of natural and historic artifacts.
+Ta Dzong: Converted into the National Museum in 1968, Ta Dzong museum boasts antique Thangka, textiles, weapons and armour, household objects and a rich assortment of natural and historical artefacts.

-Paro Valley – The beautiful valley is home to many of Bhutan's old monasteries and temples.
+Paro Valley: The beautiful valley is home to many of Bhutan's old monasteries and temples.
 The country's only Airport is in Paro.
-The valley is also home to mount Chomolhari (7,300 meters) situated at the northern end of the valley whose glacier water forms the Pachu flowing through the valley.
+The valley is also home to Mount Chomolhari (7,300 meters), situated at the northern end of the valley, whose glacier water forms the Pachu flowing through the valley.
 The following are some of the prominent places to visit in Paro.

 Day 6